Technology Policy

 Specifically, we expect students to behave with integrity, responsibility, and respect when using devices and the internet connection provided by SPS, and other parts of our technology infrastructure.
 SPS expects our students to exhibit the highest level of digital citizenship and courtesy at all times.
 We strongly encourage parents to monitor their child’s internet use at home and to engage in conversations about appropriate internet usage.

 This Student Technology Policy (the “Policy”) governs student and parent use of SPS technology including, but not limited to: SPS Chromebooks and internet access.
-In addition, this Policy sets forth our expectations concerning the use of third-party applications which Users access through SPS technology such as G-Suite for Education accounts (e.g. Gmail, Calendar, Hangouts, Drive, Docs, Sheets, Slides, Google Sites) and the Summit Learning Platform, each of which has a terms of service, user agreement, and/or policy governing their use.
+In addition, this Policy sets forth our expectations concerning the use of third-party applications which Users access through SPS technology such as G-Suite for Education accounts (e.g. Gmail, Calendar, Hangouts, Drive, Docs, Sheets, Slides, Google Sites) and the Canvas Platform, each of which has a terms of service, user agreement, and/or policy governing their use.

 By using the technology provided to you by SPS, you acknowledge and agree to comply with the terms outlined in this Policy.